-Sign-up to organize an in-district meeting with your Member of Congress this August, demonstrating your support for refugees and asylum seekers.
+Sign-up to organize an in-district meeting with your Member of Congress, demonstrating your support for refugees and asylum seekers.
 Follow the instructions here and we will be in touch soon with additional information and resources.

 Volunteer as a Pro-Bono Attorney at the Border

 If you are a lawyer, you can indicate your interest in delegations to the border to volunteer using this form, and you can find out about ongoing pro-bono opportunities in New York and Maryland here.

 Attend an Event

 Events in support of refugees are happening around the country.
 Check out the HIAS events page for upcoming events across North America, and show up to add your voice to the American Jewish movement in support of refugees.

 HIAS is seeking donations of air miles, to help reunite our clients with their families.
 Learn about this opportunity and more on our in-kind donations page.

 It is more important than ever to display your commitment for welcoming refugees.
 We encourage you to take every opportunity to join local rallies and actions in support of refugees.
 Print “Refugees Welcome” signs and bring them with you.
 Or, organize a Jewish action for refugees in your city.
 A sample action from a HIAS Day of Action can be found here.*